Simplified Time-Series Analytics Using the time_bucket() Function

 SELECT time_bucket('5 minutes', time) AS five_min, avg(cpu) FROM metrics GROUP BY five_min ORDER BY five_min DESC LIMIT 12;

-By the way, this feature has actually been a core function of TimescaleDB since the first release in April 2017, and our users love it!
+By the way, this time-series analytics feature has actually been a core function of TimescaleDB since its first release in April 2017, and our users love it, particularly for time-series analytics!

 As you can imagine, time bucketing can be helpful for a number of scenarios.
 When it comes to creating dashboards or visualizations of time-series data, many rely on this function to turn their raw observations into fixed time intervals.